margaretmf/margaretmf.github.io/creativewriting.md

 Through the fire I saw it all burn, become nothing, become pure, refined, golden, and glowing with grace.

 <br>

+## The Story of the Puzzle ##
+Life as a puzzle piece
+Everyone has a place

 ## A Childlike Home ##
 A childlike heart rings true